djinn-ci/djinn/docs/admin/building.md

     $ ./make.sh

-The compiled programs will be `djinn.out`, `djinn-server.out`, and `djinn-worker.out`.
+The compiled programs will be `bin/djinn`, `bin/djinn-server`, and `bin/djinn-worker`.
 Each of these will be a statically linked binary.
 You can change the target operating system and architecture via the `GOOS` and `GOARCH` environment variables, these will be passed through to the underlying `go build` command that is invoked,